 A directory of funding opportunities open to international scholars.
 Although care has been taken in preparing the list, please refer to each fellowship website for detailed eligibility requirements.
 View the complete list.

 Federal regulations require the development of a formal training plan that identifies both the learning objectives and a plan for achieving those objectives.
 The intent of the training plan is to better ensure the academic benefit and integrity of the STEM OPT extension, and the plan is to be developed by the trainee and the trainee’s mentor.
 View the full Recommendations for Training Plans to learn more.

-Learn about the basics of taxes in the United States in the International Postdoc Survival Guide.
+Learn about the basics of taxes in the United States in the International Postdoc Survival Guide or the Beginners Guide to Income Taxes for International Postdocs.
 The NPA is currently working on creating more detailed information for international postdocs, stay tuned for new resources soon!

 Mentoring International Postdocs: Working to Advance Science & Careers is an online module available from the federal Office of Research Integrity, developed by the Children's Hospital of Philadelphia, an NPA member institution.

 EURAXESS Links is a networking tool for European researchers in the United States.

 This article reviews the most common visa types used by international postdocs and how the latest presidential proclamation affects them.
 Read more.

 The NPA is committed to addressing the issues and special needs of the international postdoc community.
 To assist in this effort, the NPA created the position of International Officer.
 The International Officer is the primary resource and expert advisor for the NPA Board of Directors, the staff, and committees.
 If you have interest in immigration policy, tax law, visa issues, or other matters affecting international postdocs, please contact the International Officers.